-Press • or value of the selected digit.
+Press or to increase or decrease the value of the selected digit.

 Changing the Decimal Point

 To change the position of the decimal point, press to move the flashing selection until the decimal point flashes.
 Press or to move the decimal point to the right or left as required.